yugokato/pytest-data-loader/README.md

 > [!NOTE]
 > `onload_func` must take either one (data) or two (file path, data) arguments.
-When `file_reader` is provided, the data is the reader object itself.
+When `file_reader` is provided, the data is the reader object itself

 ### @parametrize